 That said, a good day is possible at any time of year, even in the worst of the wet season in January and February.

-I last visited the reef for snorkelling in early February and enjoyed perfect snorkelling conditions.
-But do check the weather forecast!
+I last visited the reef for snorkelling in early February and March and enjoyed perfect snorkelling conditions.
+But do check the weather forecast.
 I hope this post was helpful.
 I wrote it because I found wrong information on Google and wanted to get correct information out there.
 Enjoy your stay in our home town!